kkthxbye-code/csgo_bugs/sv_pure_bypass_3/README.md

 ### Caveats

 1. Some VPK files are required to be present at the game startup, e.g. `pak01_006.vpk`, otherwise the game will crash.
 2. Sometimes you may end up getting a [file mismatch](https://support.steampowered.com/kb_article.php?ref=8285-YOAZ-6049) error.
-If you rejoin the server and aren't kicked immediately, you can keep playing indefinitely.
+In that case you need to redo the steps, which shouldn't take more than a minute.

 ### Steps (I method)

+**Note:** You can get kicked while being in-game, although there is a chance that you can keep playing indefinitely.

 0. Download this [`pak01_008.vpk_`](https://gofile.io/d/CkZmXs) or generate one using the instructions below.
 1. Make sure CS:GO is closed.